How to Hide Your Phone Number in WhatsApp

 To start, we’ll need to utilize one of several different services and apps to gain you a new phone number.
 This won’t replace your current number—think of it as a secondary addition to your primary number.
 There are more than a dozen services online that promise to give you secondary numbers, either for free phone calls and messages or as a temporary number, but not all of these services are created equal.
 So instead of relying on a random service online, pick from these trusted services:

-- Google Voice: By far our top pick for secondary numbers, Google Voice was recently updated for 2017 with a brand new interface on both web and mobile, once again making it a great choice for users of all types.
+- Google Voice: By far our top pick for secondary numbers, Google Voice offers personal and business services, and is frequently updated on both web and mobile, once again making it a great choice for users of all types.
 Google is a trusted company, and Voice even allows you to use your number to forward calls, making free phone calls in the United States, and text your family and friends with ease.
 Plus, when you select your Voice number, you’re able to customize it to make sure you get the number that’s right for you.
 Your number can be both called and sent text messages, making it just like a standard cell phone.
 It’s a great service, especially for free, and it comes as our top recommended service for anyone looking for a new phone number to use with WhatsApp.

 - Talkatone: Like Google Voice, Talkatone is built around providing alternate numbers to call and text US-based users for free (and to call and text numbers outside the United States for small charges).
 As such, you gain an alternate phone number for calling and texting when you join the service, complete with an US or Canada-based area code.
 Talkatone even lets you change this number when you need to, a great feature that, as far as we know, isn’t allowed with Google Voice.
 The downside to Talkatone are the ads included within the app, but if you’re only using the phone number to verify your account, it’s easy to ignore the ads within the app itself to just focus solely on the alternate number you gain within the app.